animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 **Answer:** She gets arrested.

-It is feasibly possible for the existing law to arrest my mom for doing absolutely nothing except being poor.
+It is feasibly possible for the existing law around auto insurance to arrest my mom for doing absolutely nothing except being poor.

 In a country of 300,000,000 Americans not only is this possible, but most of it happened to me earlier this year!